walkerwilcoxon/COMS-6720-Project/setup_goedel.md

 ### Installation

 1. **Install Lean 4**

+You can uninstall Lean if you are using a different version and skip this step.
+It will automatically install the correct version in the following steps.
+Explicitly, it happens when running lake build in step 4 (you should have the required files lakefile.lean and lean-toolchain in mathlib4 after you clone the repository).

+Or can install the correct version manually.
    Follow the instructions on the [Lean 4 installation page](https://leanprover.github.io/lean4/doc/quickstart.html) to set up Lean 4.

 2. **Clone the repository**